wscstrive/Reading-List/Preliminaries/Coordinate_transformation.md

-# :ballon: Rigid body transformation
+# :balloon: Rigid body transformation
 <img src="https://github.com/elleryw0518/MVS/assets/101634608/6acf03ea-423c-4f51-acd6-a9601b1736a3" alt="rigib_body" width="400px">

 Assume that the coordinates of a point P in the Euclidean space in the two coordinate systems are P1 and P2 respectively: